AMBOSS LiSA vs Glass Health — 2026 Comparison

 |---|---|---|

-| Ambient scribing | Yes — real-time listening with live clinical insights | No |
+| Ambient scribing | Yes — real-time listening with live clinical insights | AMBOSS publicly positions AI Mode around clinical guidance and medical knowledge access |

-| Real-time clinical insights | Yes — real-time clinical insights including differential diagnosis, suggested history questions, and next steps | No |
+| Real-time clinical insights | Yes — real-time clinical insights including differential diagnosis, suggested history questions, and next steps | Reference and assistant workflow rather than live encounter support |

-| Structured differential diagnosis | Yes — three-tier DDx: Most Likely, Expanded, Can’t Miss | DDx lists by presentation (educational, not patient-specific) |
+| Structured differential diagnosis | Yes — three-tier DDx: Most Likely, Expanded, Can''t Miss | DDx lists by presentation (educational, not patient-specific) |

-| Assessment & plan generation | Yes — problem-based A&P with evidence citations | No (Dot Phrase templates in beta — static, not encounter-based) |
+| Assessment & plan generation | Yes — problem-based A&P with evidence citations | Dot Phrase and assistant support; Glass adds encounter-native A&P drafting |

 | Clinical Q&A | Yes — search of clinical guidelines and medical literature with in-text citations | LiSA AI — natural language search grounded in AMBOSS content and guidelines |

-| Documentation types | 6 types: H&P, Progress Note, Clinic Note, Discharge Summary, Discharge Instructions, Patient Handout | No clinical documentation generation |
+| Documentation types | 6 types: H&P, Progress Note, Clinic Note, Discharge Summary, Discharge Instructions, Patient Handout | AMBOSS publishes medical knowledge, AI Mode, assistant, and Dot Phrase workflows |

-| Custom templates | Yes — DDx, A&P, and documentation templates customizable to your style | No |
+| Custom templates | Yes — DDx, A&P, and documentation templates customizable to your style | Assistant and template workflows described publicly |

-| Longitudinal patient encounters | Yes — patient context persists across encounters | No — no patient data input |
+| Longitudinal patient encounters | Yes — patient context persists across encounters | AMBOSS emphasizes knowledge access, AI Mode, education, mobile, Chrome, and Dot Phrase workflows |

-| Deep Reasoning mode | Yes — maximum analytical depth for complex multi-system cases | No |
+| Deep Reasoning mode | Yes — maximum analytical depth for complex multi-system cases | AI Mode search and assistant workflow grounded in AMBOSS content and selected evidence |

-| Encounter timeline & summary | Yes — AI-generated encounter summary with chronological timeline | No |
+| Encounter timeline & summary | Yes — AI-generated encounter summary with chronological timeline | AI Mode guides clinicians to relevant evidence; Glass adds encounter timeline and summary |

-| Medical knowledge library | Clinical Q&A with search of clinical guidelines and medical literature | 1,400+ physician-authored articles, 20,000+ topics |
+| Medical knowledge library | Clinical Q&A with search of clinical guidelines and medical literature | Physician-authored articles and topic coverage |

-| Board exam preparation | No | Yes — 13,900+ Qbank questions (USMLE, COMLEX, ABIM, ABFM, ABP, PANCE, ABEM) |
+| Board exam preparation | No | Yes, with Qbank material for major medical exams |

 | Drug database | FDA-registered drug database via clinical Q&A | AHFS-integrated drug database (dosing, interactions, off-label) |